sematext/docs/docs/integration/nginxplus.md

 title: NginxPlus Monitoring Integration
-description: The Sematext SPM agent can collect many metrics from NginxPlus instances, including requests, reading, writing, waiting, active and more.
+description: The Sematext monitoring agent can collect many metrics from NginxPlus instances, including requests, reading, writing, waiting, active and more.
 Utilize built-in anomaly detection, threshold, and heartbeat alerting and send notifications to email and various chatops messaging services.
 Correlate events & logs, filter metrics by server or time, and visualize your cluster's health with out of the box graphs and custom dashboards

 ## Integration